shuhei/knowledge/nodejs.md

 - `stacks.*.out`
   - From `perf record` and `perf script`
   - Available only on Linux
-  - Some percentage of JS function names are unknown (TODO: Can we improve it?)
+  - Some percentage of JS function names are unknown
   - Includes everything including kernel code

 ## Debugging with Chrome